digital-work-lab/theses/index.md

 The examination office **verifies** the admission requirements.

-- If admission requirements are met, the topic confirmation is created with text fields so that the topic of the thesis and the date of topic issue can be entered.
+- If admission requirements are met, the topic confirmation is created with text fields so that the topic of the thesis and the date of the topic issue can be entered.
 - If the admission requirements are not met, you are notified that the application has been rejected.

-The examination office may ask you to request an **approval by the examination committee** (Prüfungsausschuss) to write a thesis in the area of *Digital Work*.
+The examination office may ask you to request an **approval from the examination committee** (Prüfungsausschuss) to write a thesis in the area of *Digital Work*.
 This is the case when older regulations (Studien- und Fachprüfungsordnung) apply (i.e., when master studies were started before 2018), or for students of Informatics and Applied Informatics (e.g., International Software Systems Science).

 You **receive the topic confirmation** as a (protected) Word document (.docx) by e-mail together with processing/submission instructions as well as inspection statement.